212-962-1020 Menu

 Am I eligible to pursue justice under the NY Adult Survivors Act?

 You may eligible if: a) You suffered sexual abuse when you were at least 18 years old. b) You wish to file a civil lawsuit for compensation against the perpetrator and/or their enablers.
+Though the ASA window is now closed, you may be eligible to file under new laws.
+Contact our office to find out if you are eligible.

 What type of sexual offenses would apply under the NY Adult Survivors Act?